ortus-docs/commandbox-docs/embedded_server/serverjson.md

 1. Typed by the user into the `start` command parameters
 2. Read from `server.json`
+3. Global defaults in the `server.defaults` config setting
 3. Internal defaults from the `ServerService`

 ## Packaging Your Server